What is Creative Marketing?

 Creative writing 101 – the show, don’t tell rule is about allowing the reader to experience the story, it’s about the actions, motivators and emotions rather than descriptions.
 You can tell your prospective customers that you’re the best at what you do.
 But it’s only when you show them that it becomes real, and relatable.

 In order to be relatable to your customers and audience, think about what your story is and then how to present it.
-There are endless ways to communicate your creative marketing ideas from blogs to live streams.
+There are endless ways to communicate your creative marketing ideas from creative blogging ideas to live streams.
 Facebook and Instagram stories are brilliant ways to keep your customers up-to-date with what’s going on in your lives.

 Creative marketing storytelling should still be professional and polished.
 You should be presenting the best version of yourself so steer clear of two massive marketing faux pas: oversharing or posting inappropriate content.
 Here are 10 ideas that should help to kick off your story.